Guest of Honour (2019 film): Plot

 A series of flashbacks reveal that Veronica began regularly taking music lessons at the private residence of a woman named Alicia when she was eight years old.
 Alicia is a single mother who also teaches music to her son, Walter, who is of a similar age to Veronica, and the two children would go on to regularly perform together at recitals.
-Around this time, Veronica's mother, Roseangela, became very ill and passed away soon afterwards.
+Around this time, Veronica's mother, Roseangela, became very ill and died soon afterwards.
 Towards the end of Roseangela's life, Jim and Alicia began developing a romantic relationship which was facilitated in large part by Veronica's music lessons.
 Veronica resented this relationship and the possibility of Alicia becoming her new mother.
 Veronica's perception of Jim and Alicia's relationship continues to cause tension and disagreement between her and her father during their meetings in prison.
 Veronica claims that she remembers seeing her father holding hands with Alicia while she was performing at a musical recital despite the fact that her mother was still alive and in attendance, a charge which Jim denies and tries to disprove while emphasizing that he could never love anyone as much as Roseangela.
 Veronica also claims to remember seeing Alicia follow her father upstairs to presumably have sex during her music lessons which had merely become a pretext for their blossoming relationship.
 While Jim and Alicia were upstairs doing something, Veronica would be left alone in the piano room to write music.